 This is just the start.
 You need to dig deeper than that and find out as much as possible about your prospective customers.
 If you understand where they’re coming from, you’ll be able to “speak the same language” and create true rapport.
 Once they trust you, they will click, subscribe, or buy.

-Every piece of content you develop needs to be well-purposed.
+Every piece of content you develop needs to be well-purposed and part of a content creation strategy.
 For example, if you’re writing an email sales copy for people who have recently subscribed to your list, you have to avoid being intrusive.
 An educational type of content would work better in that case.

 If you’re writing copy for a landing page, you need to think about the people that are going to end up on that landing page.
 For example, if you want to convince desperate students to pay to write a paper, you should mention the disaster that they’ll experience by not turning in their paper on time.